pykale/pykale/CONTRIBUTING.md

 We aim to design the core `kale` modules to be highly **reusable**, generic, and customizable, and follow these guidelines:

+- Follow the [continuous integration practice](https://docs.github.com/en/actions/guides/about-continuous-integration#about-continuous-integration) to make small changes and commit frequently with clear descriptions for others to understand what you have done.
+This can detect errors sooner, reduces debug need, make it easier to merge changes, and eventually save the overall time.
 - Use highly *readable* names for variables, functions, and classes.
-- Make small changes and commit frequently with clear descriptions for others to understand what you have done.
 - Include detailed docstrings in code for generating documentations, following the [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 - Highly reusable modules should go into `kale`.
 Highly data/example-specific code goes into `Examples`.
 - Configure learning systems using [YAML](https://en.wikipedia.org/wiki/YAML) following [YACS](https://github.com/rbgirshick/yacs).
 See our [examples](https://github.com/pykale/pykale/tree/master/examples).